gohugoio/hugo/content/en/about/hugo-and-gdpr.md

 : If simple mode is enabled, a static and no-JS version of a tweet will be built.

-**Note:** If you use the _simple mode_ for Twitter, you may want to disable the inlines styles provided by Hugo:
+**Note:** If you use the _simple mode_ for Twitter, you may want to disable the inline styles provided by Hugo:

  {{< code-toggle file="config">}}
 [services]